Business Meal Reimbursement

 State of Texas sales tax regulations specifically list meals as an example under “items of a personal nature.”
-Although no definition of items of a personal nature is given in the regulations, the regulations are clear that such purchases are taxable.
+Although no definition of items of a personal nature is given in the regulations, they are clear that such purchases are taxable.
 However, the university does not consider all meal purchases to be items of a personal nature.
 Business meals purchased directly by the university are not considered items of a personal nature and are therefore considered a tax-exempt purchase.
-Properly identifying whether a meal is an item of a personal nature or not is key to determining whether the meal should be taxable or tax-exempt.
+Properly identifying whether a meal is an item of a personal nature is key in determining whether the meal should be taxable or tax-exempt.
 To assist employees in making such determinations, the following guidance is provided.

 When business meals are purchased with a personal credit card or with cash by an agent or employee of Texas State, the meal is considered an item of a personal nature, even if the meal will be consumed in conjunction with official Texas State business.
 The agent or employee may not present a completed Sales Tax Exemption Certificate to the merchant to claim a sales tax exemption.
 Because the Texas State agent or employee is unable to avoid payment of the sales tax, the sales tax is considered a valid business expense and may be paid or reimbursed to the agent or employee at the discretion of the account manager.

 Non-state appropriated funds may be used to reimburse tips or gratuity in addition to the cost of business-related meals.
 Funding from sponsored programs or other restricted funds may have additional requirements which prohibit the payment or reimbursement of gratuity.
-The gratuity must be identified as a line item on the receipt or invoice.
-The reimbursement will not exceed 20% of the total receipt or invoice excluding sales tax.
+The gratuity must be identified as a line item on the receipt or invoice and the reimbursement will not exceed 20% of the total receipt or invoice, excluding sales tax.

 State appropriated funds are prohibited from reimbursing or paying gratuity, unless the amount is a required fee for the services provided.
 A common example is a 15% to 18% mandatory gratuity for large parties at restaurants or concierge services at a hotel.
-Such fees must be mandatory and itemized on the receipt or invoice.
+Such reimbursable fees must be mandatory and itemized on the receipt or invoice.